 - Provide harm reduction services

 For obvious reasons, the first option was quickly discarded.
-After discussing the second option, we concluded that it would prove impossible due to cost, logistics, and the potential to increase harm rather than reducing it.
+After discussing the second option and observing this method in action overseas, we concluded that it would prove impossible due to cost, logistics, and the potential to increase harm rather than reducing it.
 There continues to be substantial evidence that such zero-tolerance policies do not stop drug use.

 We settled on harm reduction.
 Harm reduction is a set of practical strategies and ideas aimed at reducing the negative consequences associated with drug use.
 Harm reduction acknowledges that people will choose to take drugs regardless of the law.
 We reduce harms associated with that use by providing factual, proven information to drug users about the substances they intend to take so that they can understand the risks and make safer decisions.